rosalindfranklininstitute/okapi-em/README.md

 Distributed under the terms of the [Apache Software License 2.0] license, "okapi-em" is free and open source software

+## Citing

+Please cite usage using the following reference.

+Perdigão, L. M. A. et al. Okapi-EM – a napari plugin for processing and analysing cryogenic serial FIB/SEM images.
+2022.12.15.520541 Preprint at https://doi.org/10.1101/2022.12.15.520541 (2022).

 ## Issues

+There is currently a known issue with napari running in Linux machines, that it does not find the OpenGL driver correctly.
+This will hopefully be resolved in the near future.
+If you bump into this issue we recommend trying to downgrade the python version.
+This is not an Okapi-EM problem.

 If you encounter any problems, please file an issue along with a detailed description.